 Standing Up to the Insurance Company

 Insurance companies manage claims with one priority: reducing payouts.
 The tactics insurance companies use to delay the Workers’ Compensation claim include leaning on IME reports, enforcing procedural deadlines, and raising technical arguments to cut benefits.
-Injured workers often feel the system works against them.
+Injured workers sometimes feel the system works against them.

 The claim process requires persistence.
 Hearings, appeals, and sometimes the Appellate New York State Supreme Court form part of the path to benefits.
 Each stage depends on strong records and timely filings.